bookbinder/like-burning-incense/README.md

 # TLDR

 If you are just here for the Pdf files, see
 [this folder on Google Drive](https://drive.google.com/drive/folders/1ygq5PmqaLeVCf3xUOsLA-igjyIiH6In_?usp=sharing).
-Currently contains organ and cantor scores for Weeks 1-4 in Ordinary Time, as well as psalm tones.
+Currently contains complete organ and cantor scores for Weeks 1-4 in Ordinary Time, as well as psalm tones.

 # About